 Expected Behavior Violation of Expected Behavior Definition of Violation (Includes any repeated Level I or Level II Violation) Strategies to Correct Behavior Be Safe Pay attention to health, nutrition and exercise Resist negative pressure and avoid dangerous situations Place high importance on Use, possession, sale or distribution of alcohol Use, possession, sale or distribution of drugs other than tobacco or alcohols Possession, being under the influence of, buying or selling alcohol or illegal drugs.
-This also applies to any substance made to look like, or represented to be, illegal drugsoralcoholandany related paraphernalia.
+This also applies to any substance made to look like, or represented to be, illegal drugs or alcohol and any related paraphernalia.
 Students are permitted to bring prescribed or over-the-counter medication to school with the written permission from a parent/guardian and with authorization and supervision of their doctor and school administrator or administrator's designee.
 A student may not sell or give prescribed or over-the-counter medication to another student at school or during school activities.
-Conference with student/parent getting to know people of other cultural/racial/ ethnic groups Physical Assault Physicallyattackinganotherperson.Unprovokedhitting, kicking, shoving or otherwise causing physical pain or harm to another outside the context of a mutual conflict is considered assault.
-Loss of privilege Participation in Be Respectful Practice conflict resolution and anger management skills Use, possession, sale or distribution of a firearm Use, possession, sale or distributionofammunitionora dangerous weapon other than afirearm, explosive, incendiary device or poison Possessing, transmitting or using any kind of firearm, knife, razor, needles, mace, pepper gas or like substances; dangerous clubs, chain or other look-alike object; or any item that can be considered a weapon or used as a weapon, or ammunition for any such weapon.
-This includes having such items at one's desk, or in a locker or a hiding place on school property including district school buses/vehicles. substance abuse counseling program Refer student to the Intervention Assistance Team Bel Use impulse control Use, possession, sale or distribution of explosive, incendiary devices or poisons Creating, setting off, attempting to set off or possessing any type of explosive device.
-In-School Suspension time during which Volatile Act Disruption of school/school activities by use of violence, force, intimidation, threats to students or staff or disorderly conduct.
-This includes menacing and provokingotherstowardactsofdisruption (individualor group related). student participates in behavioral intervention ele Arson Setting fire or attempting to set fire to a school building or property located on school grounds or any property belonging to, rented by, or on loan to the school district.
-Out of School Suspension with class work esponsible Practice personal responsibility False Fire Alarms/Bomb Threats/Tampering with Automated External Defibrillator (AED) Destroying or damaging a fire alarm.
-Making bomb threats, either written or verbal, against any school building.Tamperingwiththefirealarmmeanssettingoff the alarm when there is no emergency.
-Tampering with the AED means opening the cabinet Restitution Be Respo without permission.
-Any sexual act or attempted act committed on school Expulsion Sexual Offense property, or during school activities.
-Criminal charges may be filed Serious Bodily Injury Anincidentthatresultsinseriousbodilyinjurytooneself or others.
-Serious bodily injury involves substantial risk of death; unconsciousness; extreme physical pain; protractedandobviousdisfigurement; or protractedloss or impairment of the function of a bodily member, organ or mental faculty. , 20.000
+Conference with student/parent getting to know people of other cultural/racial/ ethnic groups Physical Assault Physically attacking another person.
+Unprovoked hitting, kicking, shoving or otherwise causing physical pain or harm to another outside the context of a mutual conflict is considered assault.
+Loss of privilege Participation in Respectful Practice conflict resolution and anger management skills Use, possession, sale or distribution of a firearm Use, possession, sale or distribution of ammunition or a dangerous weapon other than a firearm, explosive, incendiary device or poison Possessing, transmitting or using any kind of firearm, knife, razor, needles, mace, pepper gas or like substances; dangerous clubs, chain or other look-alike object; or any item that can be considered a weapon or used as a weapon, or ammunition for any such weapon.
+This includes having such items at one's desk, or in a locker or a hiding place on school property including district school buses/vehicles. substance abuse counseling program Refer student to the Intervention Assistance Team BeF Use impulse control Use, possession, sale or distribution of explosive, incendiary devices or poisons Creating, setting off, attempting to set off or possessing any type of explosive device.
+In-School Suspension Volatile Act Disruption of school/school activities by use of violence, force, intimidation, threats to students or staff or disorderly conduct.
+This includes menacing and provoking others toward acts of disruption (individual or group related). time during which student participates in behavioral intervention ole Arson Setting fire or attempting to set fire to a school building or property located on school grounds or any property belonging to, rented by, or on loan to the school district.
+Out of School Suspension with class work Responsible Practice personal responsibility False Fire Alarms/Bomb Threats/Tampering with Automated External Defibrillator (AED) Destroying or damaging a fire alarm.
+Making bomb threats, either written or verbal, against any school building.
+Tampering with the fire alarm means setting off the alarm when there is no emergency.
+Restitution Û without permission.
+Expulsion â Sexual Offense Any sexual act or attempted act committed on school property, or during school activities.
+Criminal charges may be filed Serious Bodily Injury An incident that results in serious bodily injury to oneself or others.
+Serious bodily injury involves substantial risk of death; unconsciousness; extreme physical pain; protracted and obvious disfigurement; or protracted loss or impairment of the function of a bodily member, organ or mental faculty.

-Title VI, IX and Section 504
+Title VI and Section 504